DataDog/documentation/content/en/real_user_monitoring/explorer/search.md

 ## Setup facets and measures

-All RUM events contain attributes, which are automatically collected by the RUM SDKs and your custom attributes which are displayed on the [event side panel][7].
+All RUM events contain attributes, which are automatically collected by the RUM SDKs, and your custom attributes, which are displayed on the [event side panel][7].

-While most of the automatically collected attributes are indexed and faceted, your custom event attributes are not indexed and faceted by default.
+While most automatically collected attributes are indexed and faceted, your custom event attributes are not indexed and faceted by default.
 Index these attributes by creating a facet or measure to easily access them in your search and [Analytics][8].

 ### Facets